 Review of Benjamin Clark Gatling, Post-Soviet Sufism: Texts and the Performance of Tradition in Tajikistan (Ohio State University, 2012), Dissertation Reviews, February 2014

 Review of Andreas Wilde, What is Beyond the River?
 Power, Authority, and Social Order in Transoxania, 18th-19th Centuries (Vienna: Austrian Academy of Sciences Press, 2016), Journal of Persianate Studies (forthcoming)

 GRANTS AND AWARDS

-Collaborative Research Grant from the National Endowment for the Humanities (NEH) for project entitled "Ismailism in Badakhshan: A Genealogical History,” with Jo-Ann Gross (College of New Jersey) and Umed Mamadsherzodshoev (Academy of Sciences of Tajikistan), 2017-20
+Collaborative Research Grant from the National Endowment for the Humanities (NEH) for project entitled "Ismailism in Badakhshan: A Genealogical History,” with Jo-Ann Gross (College of New Jersey), 2017-20

 Social Policy Research Grant, SHSS, Nazarbayev University, 2016-2017

 Overall Excellence in Teaching Award, SHSS, Nazarbayev University, 2016